MTraining: Distributed Dynamic Sparse Attention for Efficient Ultra-Long Context Training: MTraining

 To address this, we propose Balanced Sparse Ring Attention, a system–algorithm co-design approach comprising the following key components:

-\textit{(i) Striped Sparse Ring Attention.} As shown in \S\ref{subsec:sparse_pattern} and \S\ref{subsec:dynamic_sparse_training_pattern}, RoPE-based attention during training predominantly exhibits a Vertical-Slash sparsity pattern, where slash components dominate the computation due to block-wise GPU operations.
+\textit{(i) Striped Sparse Ring Attention.} As shown in \S\ref{subsec:sparse_pattern} and \S\ref{subsec:dynamic_sparse_training_pattern}, RoPE-based attention during training predominantly exhibits a Vertical-Slash sparsity pattern, where slash components dominate the computation due to (1) slash lines originate from statistical properties and appear more frequently than vertical lines originating from outliers, and (2) Flash-Attention needs to cover slash lines with blocks on GPUs, requiring redundant computation.
 To balance workload across workers, we align them along the diagonal direction and propose a striped dynamic sparse ring attention scheme.
 As shown in Fig.~\ref{sfig:stripe_comp}, this design evenly distributes slash lines across workers, allowing each to process contiguous slash regions at each step.

 \textit{(ii) Block-level Striped Sparse Ring Attention.} Due to the block-level computation of slash operations and their spatial locality, we introduce block-level striped sparse ring attention.
 We adopt a 64-token stripe granularity to preserve coherence, avoid fragmentation from token-level striping, and maintain kernel sparsity and efficiency.
 This alignment also reduces index overhead and improves runtime performance.